The Entrepreneurial Operating System (EOS®) was created by author and businessman, Gino Wickman, who describes the

 “A set of timeless business principles and real-world tools that help entrepreneurs get what they want from their businesses.”

-Under this operating system, the solution to having too many meetings is to actually have another meeting, called the level 10 meeting.
+Under this operating system, the solution to having too many meetings is to actually have another meeting.
 Sound terrible?
 Don’t be so quick to judge.
-Thousands of companies are using the level 10 meeting to identify, discuss and solve issues, and it’s actually very effective.
+Thousands of companies are using this leadership team meeting template (Compatible with EOS®) to identify, discuss and solve issues, and it’s actually very effective.

-In this article, the Fellow team is going to highlight what a level 10 meeting is, go through a level 10 meeting agenda, and talk about the pros and cons of this type of meeting.
+In this article, the Fellow team is going to highlight what a leadership team meeting (compatible with EOS®) is, go through a meeting agenda, and talk about the pros and cons of this type of meeting.
 Keep scrolling to learn more!

 - Leadership team meeting agenda

 - Pros of leadership team meetings

-A level 10 meeting is a weekly check-in meeting with your leadership team, where attendees develop a strategy that they can hold themselves and their team accountable to.
+A leadership team meeting is a weekly check-in meeting with your leadership team, where attendees develop a strategy that they can hold themselves and their team accountable to.
 These team meetings are principally dedicated to solve issues and create an issues list of items that require attention.

 A recent article by Grow Exceptional provides a great explanation of what these meetings really are:

 “It’s a 90-minute weekly meeting, held amongst the company leadership team.
 While 25 minutes are reporting, a full 60 minutes of every meeting is spent on truly solving the top 1-3 issues: issues that probably have crept up time and again, month over month, for years!
 Imagine if you put your heads around even one root issue – and solved it – every week.
 If I’m doing the math right, you’d be solving over 50+ real company issues a year.”

-Now that you have an understanding of what these meetings are, let’s go through a level 10 meeting agenda so that you can see the topics that are discussed and the amount of time that needs to be allocated to each meeting agenda item.
+Now that you have an understanding of what these meetings are, let’s go through a leadership team meeting agenda so that you can see the topics that are discussed and the amount of time that needs to be allocated to each meeting agenda item.

 This meeting agenda remains consistent and identical for every business that uses it.
 Scroll down to read our explanation and recommended duration for each section!

 1 Check in – 5 minutes